brandlewco/jesserieser-hugo-cc/content/collections/collections-the-atlantic-election.md

 collection_description: >-
   Republican women in America’s suburbs helped make Joe Biden president, Elaine Godfrey reports.
 Are they Democrats now?⁠
+collection_content: >-
+  Republican women in America’s suburbs helped make Joe Biden president, Elaine Godfrey reports.
+Are they Democrats now?

+  In Arizona, a key battleground state for the presidency, these Republican women—all white, all from the greater Phoenix area—had been repelled by Donald Trump in 2016.
+But none of them voted for Hillary Clinton.
+Over the past four years, as they watched their party fall to Trumpism, their disgust sent them all in the same direction: the Democratic Party, Godfrey reports.

+  “If you pointed to any of us and asked if we’re Republican … It just doesn’t fit anymore,” Jane Andersen, a disillusioned Maricopa County Republican who voted for Biden, told Godfrey.

+  Biden is currently leading Trump in both Maricopa County and Arizona overall.
+  Fox News and the AP called the state for Biden, though the major news networks have yet to make a call.
+But for Andersen, Fox’s decision to call her state for Biden was like “walking toward a new nation, I’m walking through the wilderness, but I feel okay with that.” ⁠
 collection_filter: Commissioned + Stock
 collection_category:
   - Editorial